neqbal/Bandit/overTheNetwork/bandit.md

 After the TCP connection is established the server shares its public host key which the client can use to identify the host. \
 Now both parties negotiate a session key using a version of something called the Diffie-Hellman algorithm.
 This algorithm (and its variants) make it possible for each party to combine their own private data with public data from the other system to arrive at an identical secret session key.

+The next step is user authentication which can be done in a few different methods. \
+The general method is password authentication, which is when the servers prompts the user to enter a password.
+The password is encrypted by the shared secret session key which was generated earlier. \
+Another method is the use of SSH key pair alternatives. \

         ssh -i ./sshkey.private bandit14@bandit.labs.overthewire.org -p 2220

 Then read the password